businessprocess/geo-service-sdk/README.md

 ## Installation
-The recommended way to install Translate API client is through [Composer](http://getcomposer.org).
+The recommended way to install Geo service is through [Composer](http://getcomposer.org).

 ```bash